mkohler/cython_swig/README.rst

 .. class:: handout

-    To start this talk, I'm going to to quickly discuss the Python import statement and what it hides.
+    To start this talk, I'm going to quickly discuss the Python import statement and what it hides.

     Then, I'll review the structure of C libraries.
 When I say "C libraries", I mean libraries written in C, designed to be used by